VHS to DVD or VHS to a Digital? Which Is Best?

 Benefits to Convert Videotape to DVD

-While the benefits of transferring VHS to DVD (or other videotapes to DVD) are fewer than converting to digital, if viewing them is the primary consideration, then DVD is a great option for those who watch video primarily through DVD players.
+While the benefits of transferring VHS to DVD are fewer than converting to digital, if viewing is the main consideration, then DVD is a great option for those who watch video primarily through DVD players.

 The risk is that DVD players will no longer be manufactured, just like VHS and other players.

-The benefits of DVD conversion include the ability to watch old videos at all and worldwide market acceptance.
+The benefits of DVD conversion include the ability to watch old videos and worldwide market acceptance.

-Sharing DVD videos requires making extra copies and shipping them, risking damage and loss.
+Sharing DVD videos requires extra copies and shipping, risking damage and loss.
 Likewise, backup consists of simply making DVD copies.

-Benefits of Converting VHS to DVD and Digital Format
+Benefits of Converting VHS to DVD and Digital Formats

 Several situations require conversion to both DVD and Digital formats.